jjvanzon/JJs-Reference-Architecture/Code Style.md

     OrderValidatorWithPriorityShipping

-Abstract classes get the preferred suffix ‘Base’:
+Abstract classes might get the preferred suffix `Base`:

     ProductValidatorBase

-This is because it is very important to see in code whether something is a base class.
-Exceptions to the suffix rule can be made if it would otherwise result in less readable code.
-For instance, base classes in entity models might not look good with the ‘Base’ suffix.
+This is because it might be quite important to see in code whether something is a base class.
+Exceptions to the suffix idea might be made, if it would otherwise result in less readable code.
+For instance, base classes in entity models might not look good with the `Base` suffix.

-Keep variable names similar to the class names, and end them with the pattern name.
+Variables might be kept similar to the class names, ending them with the pattern name.

-Common ‘last names’ for classes apart form the pattern names are:
+Some other suggested ‘last names’ for classes apart form the pattern names might be:

+[ ... ]

 |              | |
 |--------------|-|